abdnh/create-subs2srs-cards-with-mpv-video-player/README.md

 This is a fork of the [Create subs2srs cards with mpv video player](https://ankiweb.net/shared/info/1213145732) Anki add-on.
+The major change is making mpv subs interactive (can be hovered and clicked) with the ability to integrate any dictionary source to fill in fields or show a pop-up dictionary on hover.

 Please read the original add-on's description for an introduction.
-This document only explains the additional features.
+This document only explains the additional features at the moment.

 ![The add-on's dialog](./images/dialog.png)